solie75/Obsidian/STUDY/English/Word/Computer_Science_Term.md

 **Interpreter** is a program that directly executes the instructions in the source code without requiring them to be compiled into an executable first.

-Query is a request for data or information from a datavase table or combination of table.
+**Query** is a request for data or information from a datavase table or combination of table.

+**capability** : An operating system security or access control model where specific types of access to a specific object are granted by giving a process this data structure or token.